raspberrypilearning/astro-pi-flight-case/en/step_8.md

   ![Fold 1cm](images/cam-fold3.png)

 + Tape the ribbon on the bottom to prevent it from unfurling.
-We have used kapton tape but any kind of tape will work fine.
+We have used Kapton tape, but any kind of tape will work fine.

   ![Camera with tape](images/cam-tape.png)

-You don't need to get this perfect for it to work, but try to get it as close as possible.
+You don't need to get this perfect for it to work, but try to do it as precisely as you can.

 + Reconnect the **Cam** end of the ribbon cable to the Camera Module.
 Make sure that the tin connectors are facing the front and the blue tab is on the back.